Acting for the Microphone

 Television Commercial Workshop

 Orientation to the world of television commercials including lectures and camera techniques.
-Course focuses on product endorsement, single and multiple spots, video playback, and critique each class.
-SAG agents attend last session.
+Course focuses on product endorsement, single and multiple spots, video playback, and critique and self-submission skills.
+SAG/AFTRA agents attend last session.
 (6 weeks, 18 hours)

 Film 1: Introduction to Film Acting Techniques

 Analysis of the audition process, comparing method, classical, and being disciplines.
 Course focuses on improvisation, preparing a monologue, dialogue scenes prepared and critiqued.
 Final class visited by a SAG/AFTRA agent.
 (6 weeks, 12 hours)

 Film 2: Production